changmw/chang-cantontese-input/pascal/readme.txt

-Course assignments for PASCAL progreamming of Pro.
+Course assignments for PASCAL programming of Pro.
 Diploma in Computer Studies.